How to help them feel comfortable

 - Designate a "sick room."
-This will help prevent the spread of the flu and also can help make them more comfortable.
+This will help prevent the spread of the flu and also help make them more comfortable.

 - Let them rest.
 Encourage a lot of sleep.